 Over the past few years, there has been a growing emergence of collaborative websites, forums and person-to-person communication apps that encourage “sharing”.

 On the whole it seems we love to share and be generous.
-Housesitting provides the perfect opportunity to be part of a sharing, trust-based community.
+The housesitting community provides the perfect opportunity to be part of a sharing, trust-based collective.
 Most house sitters offer their services and time for free in exchange for accommodation, utilities and sometimes even a vehicle.